humnetlab/Planning-the-Electric-Vehicle-Transition-by-Integrating-Spatial-Information-and-Social-Networks/README.md

 #### Jiaman Wu, Ariel Salgado and Marta C. Gonzalez

 ## Overview
 The transition from gasoline-powered vehicles to plug-in electric vehicles (PEVs) presents a promising avenue for reducing greenhouse gas emissions.
 Spatial forecasts of PEV adoption are essential to facilitate this shift as they enable preparation for power grid adaptation.
 However, forecasting is hindered by the limited data availability at this early stage of adoption.
 Multiple model calibrations can match current adoption trends but yield divergent forecasts.
-By leveraging empirical data from places with leading adopters in the US, this study shows that taking into account the spatial and social structure linking potential PEV adopters leads to forecasts of only 25% of the current predictions for 2050.
+By leveraging empirical data from places with leading adopters in the US, this study shows that taking into account the spatial and social structure linking potential PEV adopters leads to forecasts of only a third of the current predictions for 2050.
 Additionally, spatial social networks reproduce the temporal evolution of the empirical spatial auto-correlations over the last twelve years.
 At last, the study evaluates the potential impact of various PEV marketing campaigns under prevailing uncertainties, emphasizing the need to tailor strategies to network dynamics for effective PEV promotion.

 <br/>
 <br/>